 The history about the Paiutes is worth a read, details about their history, culture, survival methods and the impact of railroad development on the tribe is available here.

 Arizona State University (ASU) also offers great information on the history of the Paiutes in “Southern Paiute“, by Patricia Bigg.
 An excerpt is included below:

 The Las Vegas Paiutes’ ancestors had adapted their lifeways to survive in the harsh desert environment, but the growth of a Nevada railroad town virtually ended that way of life.
 In 1911, rancher Helen J. Stewart gave ten acres of land in Las Vegas to the Paiutes.

 An excellent book detailing the history of modern Las Vegas is Sun, Sin & Suburbia, The History of Las Vegas, by Geoff Schumacher.
-An excerpt from this site summarizes his work which is well worth the read:
+An excerpt summarizes his work which is worth the read:

 This carefully documented history tracks the rise of Las Vegas from its vital role during World War II to the arrival of Frank Sinatra’s Rat Pack to the explosive growth of the 1990s.
 Schumacher surveys the history of the iconic Strip from the early ’40s to the present, debunking myths and highlighting key players such as Howard Hughes, Kirk Kerkorian, and Steve Wynn.

 Las Vegas translates to The Meadows in Spanish.

 Rafael Rivera, part of a Spanish expedition team, stumbled across an oasis in 1829.
 Until then this invaluable water resource was known only to the Paiutes.
 With this discovery the area was recognized as Las Vegas or The Meadows.
 The answer is True.